 On December 7, 2015, OZ Minerals provided the Company notice of its election to initiate an earn-in and potential joint venture with respect to the Above Rocks Project (comprising two SEPLs), totalling 104 sq. km. in area.
 The Company received the initial cash payment of \$50,000 during December 2015.
 This payment was recorded as a reduction of mineral exploration property costs.
-OZ Minerals did not elect to proceed with joint ventures on the Hungry Gully and Main Ridge Projects.
+OZ Minerals did not elect to proceed with joint ventures on the Hungry Gully and

 During September 2016, OZ Minerals elected not to proceed with the Above Rocks earn-in.
 The Company retains a 100% interest in each of the four Rodinia SEPLs subject to Rodinia's 2% NSR.
+Subsequent to quarter end, on June 19, 2019, the Company announced an agreement with Geophysx, pursuant to which Geophysx has agreed to acquire six of the Company's special exclusive prospecting licences (SEPLs) located in Jamaica including four of the SEPLs acquired from OZ Minerals and the Belvedere and Mount Royal SEPLs (see note 16).